GlaIZier/Java-Game-Server-Advanced-Java-Course-Mail.ru/README.md

 To play:
 1. You can build project from sources.
 Start server using ServerStarter class, run browser except IE, and input by default localhost:8080.
 Folders data, static and templates with all files must be in the root directory of the project.
-2. You can launch jar file GameServer-1.0-jar-with-dependencies.jar from the folder "target" using command line: java -jar GameServer-1.0-jar-with-dependencies.jar.
+2.Use maven to create self-executable jar file.
+You can launch jar file GameServer-1.0-jar-with-dependencies.jar from the folder "target" using command line: java -jar GameServer-1.0-jar-with-dependencies.jar.
 Folders data, static and templates with all files must be in the same directory as GameServer-1.0-jar-with-dependencies.jar